KaiK-Interactive/MindAndPlay/README.md

 # MindAndPlay
-Mind and Play is our school App development project
+Mind and Play is a school App development project